mohammedafeef/master-state-management/README.md

 # React Context

 - Context structure (context, provider).
-- Reducers with selecters and reducers (useReducer).
+- Reducers with selectors and reducers (useReducer).
 - Best way to use context providers in app.